Maozheng6/Maozheng/README.md

 [Google scholar](https://scholar.google.com/citations?hl=en&user=3wbgHbIAAAAJ)

 ## Introduction
 I'm a computer science PhD candidate focuses on multi-modal human-computer interaction on mobile devices.
 I've published a few papers in CHI, UIST, and IUI.
-I've built multiple end-to-end mobile applications with multi-modal input and machine learning models in the backend for better user experience.
+I've built multiple end-to-end mobile applications with multi-modal input and machine learning models for better user experience.
 I have 4 years experience of Android/iOS development and 3 years experience of deep learning.
 I have worked with touch, voice, eye gaze, and wristband input in Android, iOS and VR systems.
 And I've worked on LLM fine-tuning, U-Net CNN training, GAN training and implemented machine learning models on Android/iOS devices.
 I've interned at Meta and Google for HCI research.
 ## Internship experience

 **Student researcher, Google, Mountain View, CA**<br/>